What is the Average Car Accident Settlement?

 Contact a Portland Car Accident Lawyer Today

 Has your loved one been injured in a Portland car accident?
 If so, you need an experienced lawyer on your side.
 Hiring a skilled lawyer will increase your chances of obtaining a higher settlement amount.
-At DuBois Law Group, LLC, Our trial-ready lawyers have the experience needed to negotiate aggressively with the insurance company or defend it.
+At DuBois Law Group, Our trial-ready lawyers have the experience needed to negotiate aggressively with the insurance company or defend it.
 Contact us today to schedule your free initial consultation to learn more about how we can advocate for you.